GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

 end
 ```

-At first site we see some configuration for name and namespace and some `auto_register`, this will register in your container all the files inside our `lib/github_stalker` folder following the convention from the file structure, so for example
+At first sight, we see some configuration for name, namespace and some `auto_register`, this will register all the files inside our `lib/github_stalker` folder  in your container, following the convention from the file structure, so for example

 ```
 ├── lib